aritraroy/UltimateAndroidReference/README.md

 ## Video Tutorials

+Love learning from videos?
+Don't worry, we have got you covered.
+This list contains some of the most useful and informative video tutorials to boost up your Android development skills to the next level.

 * [Advanced Android App Development (Udacity)](https://www.udacity.com/course/advanced-android-app-development--ud855) - This course will guide you through the process of productionizing an app, using Sunshine, the weather app we built in Developing Android Apps
 * [Android Developers (YouTube)](https://www.youtube.com/user/androiddevelopers) - Google's official Android development channel on Youtube for all the tutorials, demos, events, etc
 * [Beginner Java Tutorials (YouTube)](https://www.youtube.com/watch?v=Hl-zzrqQoSE&list=PLFE2CE09D83EE3E28) - An excellent Java video tutorial series for beginners by *thenewboston* on YouTube.